LukeSmetham/graphql-compose-algolia/README.md

 > So far I've only been using it in tandem with [graphql-compose-mongoose](https://github.com/graphql-compose/graphql-compose-mongoose) as in the examples below, so the library may be buggy, or totally broken in other environments until we can push updates.

 GraphQL Compose Example:
 > This example uses [graphql-compose-mongoose](https://github.com/graphql-compose/graphql-compose-mongoose) and the `withMiddlewares` functionality of `graphql-compose` resolvers.
-THis allows us to

 ```js
 import { Schema } from 'mongoose';